 Here are common examples of who needs equipment breakdown coverage:

-- An IT company relies on servers and computers.
+- An information technology (IT) company relies on servers and computers

-- A mechanic requires hydraulic lift to work on cars.
+- A mechanic requires a hydraulic lift to work on cars

 Equipment Breakdown Coverage Example

 Landlords often need equipment breakdown insurance to cover machinery that’s affixed in their property, while tenants need it for their own equipment operations.
 For example, if a mechanic providing oil changes leases a shop, he is responsible for the lift, but his landlord is responsible for the electrical.
 If the transformer blows and electricity stops throughout the building, the mechanic cannot use his lift and loses business.

 In this case, the mechanic can’t charge the landlord for lost income, but he can file a claim on his insurance policy.
 He may also suspend rent payments until the issue is fixed.
 The landlord can file a claim on his own equipment breakdown policy to get the transformer fixed and recoup any lost rent (his income).